In electrical engineering, high-frequency (HF) is the description of frequencies outside of audible sound waves.

 High-frequency in geobiology and in practice

 Geobiologists can recognize potential technical fault zones with appropriate measuring equipment and shield from them with adequate materials.
-We use T98 Alpha shielding paint, GPA shielding mesh, or NOVA shielding fabric to effectively shield from HF.
-T98 and GPA can also be used to shield from tension fields and the current (low-frequency).
+We use Shielding is the protection from the effects of external fault zones and environmental influences (on a person's health most of the time). paint, shielding mesh, or shielding fabric to effectively shield from HF.
+Our shielding materials can also be used to shield from tension fields and the current (low-frequency).

 Back to the technical term Wiki